zerausolrac/PyCollab/README.md

 <b>Report RecordingId from Collaborate RecordingsReport</b>
 <li>
 if you need to get information about recordingId, storage size, first you need to download the Collaborate Admin Institutional Recording Report according to your zone (ca:Canada, us: USA), then use the script CollabRecordings.py with the parameter -f that point to the file previously downloaded.
+<b>Note:</b>If the recording has public_access disabled, the recording won't be readed by script and will 403 report will be generated with list recording_id.
 </li>

 ```